clark-bowman/LAMMPS-Membrane/README.md

 ## membrane.dat
 [Data file](http://lammps.sandia.gov/doc/read_data.html) which stores the initial positions of the lipids in a bilayer membrane.
 Includes positions, bonds, and angles.
 Also includes the initial configuration of a specified number of rigid filaments which will polymerize.

+## params_membrane.txt
+Variable parameters for simulation.
+Each parameter is the only entry on a line.
+For the order and description of parameters, see the commented parameter input section of `membrane_polymerization.cpp`.

 ## membrane.in
 LAMMPS script modeling a bilipid membrane in a periodic simulation box filled with DPD fluid. `membrane.dat` must be in the same directory to run.
 This script runs with the version of LAMMPS compiled Aug.
 10, 2015.